 - First of all, Press the Windows+R to open the Run dialog box.

-- Type “Diskpart” and then hit the enter button.
+- Type “Diskpart” in the Run box, then hit the enter button.

 - This will open the Diskpart Command line tool.